 Catalysts are chemical compounds that increase the rate of a reaction by lowering the activation energy required to reach the transition state.
 Unlike reactants, a catalyst is not consumed as part of the reaction process.
+Catalysts do not change the equilibrium constant of the reaction.
 The process of speeding up a reaction by using a catalyst is known as catalysis.

 Homogeneous catalysts are those that occupy the same phase as the reaction mixture (typically liquid or gas).
 Acid catalysis, organometallic catalysis, and enzymatic catalysis are examples of homogeneous catalysis.
 An advantage of homogeneous catalysis is that the catalyst mixes into the reaction mixture, allowing a very high degree of interaction between catalyst and reactant molecules.